 6. Your Breasts Could Use a Lift, Too

 Over time, your breasts become less perky.
 The connective tissue in the breast that helps them keep their shape is called the Cooper’s ligaments.
-As you age, the Cooper’s ligaments stretch, which causes breasts to sag.
+As you age, the Cooper’s ligaments stretch, which causes breasts to sag (medically known as breast ptosis).
 Large breasts sag more than smaller breasts because they have more tissue pulling down.
 During a breast reduction, your breasts will also get a lift.
 Your breasts will look perkier and more youthful.

 If you’re ready to look sleeker and feel better, schedule a breast reduction consultation today.